COVERING YOUR LARGEST DEBT

 Understanding Mortgage Life Insurance

-Mortgage life insurance is required by many banks to protect their investment.
-However, while they can insist that you have life insurance to cover the debt, they cannot require that you get that insurance with them.
+Mortgage life insurance is sold by many banks to protect their investment.
+However, they cannot require that you get that insurance with them.
 Many people prefer to use a traditional life insurance plan that provides enough coverage to pay the mortgage and look after other needs for the beneficiaries.

 Whether you’re a first-time home buyer or purchasing a vacation property, if you have a mortgage your lender will ask you to purchase mortgage insurance.
 However, they cannot require you to buy it from them.